CloudgateStudios/BikeBuddy/fastlane/README.md

 - Increment the build number

+- Update all certs and mobile provisioning

 - Build the app in 'Release' configuration

-- Update all certs and mobile provisioning
+- Upload to TestFlight (User needs to pull release trigger)

 - Commit the build number change, tag and push to git
 ### ios uploadMetadata